-- We did not change our philosophy of placing the majority of the named executive officers' total compensation at risk in the form of equity, and thus maintained total annual cash compensation at the 50th percentile relative to comparable positions in other publicly traded companies within our industry. - · We did not award our Chief Executive Officer and Chief Financial Officer any incentive compensation/bonus awards. - We froze the CEO's salary at its 2006 level for the fifth consecutive year and froze the CFO's salary at its 2008 level for the third consecutive year.
+- We maintained target total annual cash compensation below the 50th percentile relative to comparable positions in other publicly traded companies within our industry. - We froze our CEO's salary at its 2006 level for the sixth consecutive year and froze our CFO's salary at its 2008 level for the fourth consecutive year. - The annual incentive for all named executive officers is capped at 100% of base salary.